-The focus of the inquiry then becomes what new injury and disability actually comes out of this event, this particular accident.
+The focus of the inquiry then becomes what new injury and disability actually comes out of this event, or particular accident.
 So the net effect of this new language would probably be to limit awards to the disability coming from events at work only.

 Workers compensation is an insurance plan that is required by statute.
 The employer is required to obtain insurance for the employee’s benefit providing certain benefits for job related injuries, disability or death.
 The law covers most employers with an annual payroll of $20,000 or more.
 Coverage begins on the first day of work.